The trichotomy of primordial black holes initial conditions: Conclusions

+A more extensive and complete analysis should be done considering different perturbation profiles, $\zeta(r)$, which we leave for future work.

-Finally, we argued that, at least for Gaussian distributed curvature perturbations, a zero curvature core (Type-F in spherical configuration) are more likely.
-Nevertheless, those cases are also luckily to generate a highly non-spherical initial condition for the non-linear over-density (note that this would be statistically different form the linear one).
-The reason is that a sharp shell can be thought as generated by the interference of an infinite number of peaks.
-In this case, the formation of a black hole would be harder than in the (more) spherical case of a Type-C with a sizable core.
-This happens because, for highly non-spherical configurations, large part of the energy density of the over-dense shell would be dissipated away in form of gravitational waves.
+Finally, we argued that, at least for Gaussian distributed curvature perturbations, shapes with zero curvature cores (Type-F in spherical configuration) are favourable.
+However, whether black holes will be more likely related to these shapes is a different question, which can only be answered with the statistics of thresholds.
+For example, Type-F configurations are also likely to generate a highly non-spherical initial condition for the non-linear over-density (note that this would be statistically different from the linear one), making gravitational collapse more difficult than in the spherical case.
+The reason is that a sharp shell can be thought of as generated by the interference of an infinite number of peaks, which would distort the spherical symmetry.
+For highly non-spherical configurations, a large part of the energy density of the over-dense shell would be dissipated away in the form of gravitational waves, thus a larger threshold.

-For a very broad power spectrum however, which might be related to the NanoGrav gravitational waves observations \cite{NANOGrav}, the statistical preference of Type-F with respect to Type-C becomes negligible.
-In this case then, the higher threshold necessary to form Type-F black holes would favor Type-C(I) for the PBHs abundance.
-This, in turn, would imply a black hole`s mass spectrum peaked at the Infra-Red scale of the power spectrum \cite{jacopo}, instead of at the Ultra-Violet scales, as typically assumed.
+For a very broad power spectrum, however, which might be related to the NanoGrav gravitational waves observations \cite{NANOGrav}, the statistical preference of Type-F with respect to Type-C(I) becomes negligible, in that case $ \sqrt{\sigma_{\delta_0}^2}\sim \delta_0(\text{Type-C(I)})$.
+In this case, the higher threshold necessary to form Type-F black holes would favour Type-C(I) for the PBHs abundance.
+This, in turn, would imply a black hole's mass spectrum peaked at the Infra-Red scale of the power spectrum \cite{jacopo}, instead of at the Ultra-Violet scales, as typically assumed.

-Whether for a generic power spectrum the abundance of PBHs is finally dominated by Type-I black holes, as suggested in \cite{jacopo}, or not, is however still an open question which, to be answered, requires further (physical and statistical) knowledge of the non-spherical gravitational collapse.
+Whether for a generic power spectrum, the abundance of PBHs is finally dominated by Type-I black holes, as suggested in \cite{jacopo}, or not, is however still an open question which, to be answered, requires further (physical and statistical) knowledge of the non-spherical gravitational collapse.
 This interesting problem is left for future studies.